Hrabi80/MedTalk/README.md

     concerning false popular informations to be confirmed by doctors to enhance people to avoid them
  ### functionnalities offered to doctors:
  once a doctor is authenticated he is able to:
+* Add topics
- -Add event through add-event-component
+* Add event through add-event-component
--Consult A list of events using list-event-component
+* Consult A list of events using list-event-component
+ ### functionnalities to add in the future: